-What would a sunset at the lake or at the campsite be without a well-chilled lemonade or a cold beer?
-That's why a Cooler box as basic equipment for everyone who travels with a camper or van.
-But How do you power the box if there is no power outlet nearby?
+What would a sunset at the lake or campsite be without a chilled soda or a cold beer?
+That's precisely why a Cooler box as basic equipment For everyone who travels by camper or van.
+But How do you power the box if there's no power outlet nearby?

-We show you, which power station fits your cooler and what you should pay attention to when choosing.
+We'll show you, which power station is compatible with your cooler and what you should pay attention to when making your selection.

 These cool boxes work like a refrigerator – with a small compressor that only starts when needed.